Pasig: Railway

 This city is also served by Santolan and Marikina–Pasig Stations of LRT Line 2, albeit being located within the city of Marikina, located along Marcos Highway near the Pasig–Marikina boundary.
 The line's depot is located in Barangay Santolan, Pasig.
 The city will also be served by the Metro Manila Subway, which is currently under construction, and MRT Line 4, which has been approved.
-The Metro Manila Subway will have two stations in Ortigas Center, namely: Ortigas North and Ortigas South.
+The Metro Manila Subway will have two stations in Ortigas Center, namely: Ortigas and Shaw Boulevard.

 Long before the Manila Light Rail Transit System finally opened its services in the early 2000s, steam train services had once served Pasig in the past, even before World War II.

 In Marikina, there is a street named "Daangbakal", also called by the names of "Shoe Avenue Extension", "Munding Avenue" and "Bagong Silang".
 There is also a similar "Daangbakal" in the San Mateo and Montalban (Rodriguez) areas, and on the maps one can notice that the two roads should have been connected with each other.
 In fact, as the name suggests in Tagalog, these streets were once a single railway line.
 The two sides of the "Daangbakal" roads were once connected by a bridge in the San Mateo-Marikina border.
 However, as the railroad tracks have been largely ignored after the Japanese occupation and was transformed into separate roads, the railway connection was abandoned.

 The old railroad tracks, called the Montalban Branch, was connected from Tutuban station in Manila, passing through Tramo (Barangay Rosario, Pasig) coming all the way to the town of Marikina up to Montalban.
 On the northern end of the "Daangbakal" road in Montablan is a basketball court.
 That basketball court which stands today, surrounded by the Montalban Catholic Church and Cemetery, was once the railway station terminus of that particular line.

 The present-day Santo Niño Elementary School in Marikina was said to be a train depot.
 And also it was said that a railroad station once stood in the Marikina City Sports Park.

 The Montalban Line was completed in 1906, and continued its operation until 1936.
 It was said that the Imperial Japanese Army made use of this railway line during the Second World War.
 These railways were dismantled during the 1960s and were converted into ordinary roads.

-Today, the citizens are dependent on tricycles, jeepneys, taxis, UV Express, buses, and AUV's which contribute to the everyday unusual and unbearable traffic of Metro Manila.
-Even now, there is uncertainty in the Northrail project, which links Manila to the northern provinces of Luzon, because of corruption within the project's construction.
+Today, citizens are dependent on tricycles, jeepneys, taxis, UV Express, buses, and AUV's which contribute to the everyday heavy traffic of Metro Manila.
+The status of the Northrail project, which connects Manila to northern provinces of Luzon remains uncertain due to alleged irregularities during construction.

 Aside from the Montalban Line, another railway branch in the Antipolo Line had existed in the city before it was permanently removed.
 It traversed from Santa Mesa to Antipolo.
 There is also a street named "Daangbakal" in Antipolo, where like the "Daangbakal" roads on Marikina and San Mateo, a railway line once existed.
 Its operation ceased in 1917.